 Now see the result of my computer Processor.
 It shows 8MB L3 and 1MB L2 Cache memory of my PC Processor.

 Get your processor model number and search on Google.
-(This step in specially of AMD and Intel processor vendors).
+(This step is especially for AMD and Intel processor vendors).

-To find the exact Processor Model Number on Windows 10 or Windows 8.1 Laptop/Desktop, just type “System Information” in search box.
-Now the full details are in-front-of you.
+To find the exact Processor Model Number on Windows 10 or Windows 8.1 Laptop/Desktop, just type “System Information” in the search box.
+Now the full details are in front of you.
 Now recognize the model number of your processor and search in Google.